 Getting Started

 cityseer provides tools for street-network and land-use analysis at the pedestrian scale.
-It measures how central each street is in the walking network (centrality), how easily pedestrians can reach amenities like shops or parks (accessibility), and how numerical attributes such as property prices are distributed across neighbourhoods (statistical aggregation).
-All measures are computed along actual walking routes rather than straight-line distances.
+It measures how central each street is in the walking network (centrality), how easily pedestrians can reach amenities such as shops or parks (accessibility), how varied those amenities are (mixed-use diversity), and how numerical attributes such as property prices vary across neighbourhoods (statistical aggregation).
+It also models pedestrian movement between origins and destinations (demand and origin-destination betweenness) and computes street-level visibility.
+Every measure is computed over the walking network, so distances follow real routes.

 cityseer integrates with NetworkX, GeoPandas, OSMnx, and the broader Python geospatial ecosystem including shapely, numpy, and momepy.
-The underlying algorithms are implemented in Rust for performance and scale to large networks.
-Code tests are run against Python versions 3.10 - 3.13.
+The underlying algorithms are implemented in Rust, so the same analyses scale from a single neighbourhood to entire cities and large regions without giving up the strict pedestrian-scale distance thresholds.
+Code tests are run against Python versions 3.10 - 3.14.

 Installation